 Vented drip edge is one alternative.
 Prefabricated so that there is perforated vent space in the design of the drip edge, this product will provide for air intake along the entire eave and can be combined with a continuous ridge vent, roof louvers or wind turbines for air exhaust.

-Another choice that is popular is a solar powered gable vent.
+Another popular choice is a solar-powered gable vent.
 It works when the sun is shining and provides ventilation when it is most needed during the hottest time of the day.
-There is no wiring involved, so an electrician is not needed for the installation, and there are no operating costs, The solar panel is installed on the roof.
+There is no wiring involved, so an electrician is not needed for the installation, and there are no operating costs.
+The solar panel is installed on the roof.